Sarasota Estate Planning Lawyer Addresses Your Concerns

 Trusts are legal entities you create to hold your assets for your enjoyment and the benefit of your heirs.
 Trusts provide protection from liability from lawsuits and creditors and can help you reduce losses from taxation.
 Trusts also give you greater control over wealth you want to transfer to your heirs.
 Assets left in a trust do not have to go through probate, so beneficiaries can have access to them immediately, if you desire.
 But you can also place conditions on a gift to an heir, such as requiring a beneficiary to remain clean and sober.
 In a spendthrift trust, you can provide a steady income rather than a lump sum to a loved one who cannot manage money responsibly.
 And with a special needs trust, you can provide for a disabled relative who needs funds but also needs to remain eligible for government benefits.

-Contact a capable and concerned Florida estate planning attorney
+Contact a Florida estate planning attorney with offices in Sarasota and Osprey

-Teresa K. Bowman, P.A. advises clients in Sarasota and Manatee counties on a full range of estate planning matters, including the creation of wills and trusts.
+Teresa K. Bowman, P.A. advises clients in Sarasota and Osprey, Florida on a full range of estate planning matters, including the creation of wills and trusts.
 For a comprehensive estate plan that addresses your personal concerns, call 941-735-5200 or contact my Sarasota office online to make an appointment.